 Interpretive

-The interpretation of sense data is key to the ability to identify, recognise, classify and parameterize objects in the environment.
-It particularly refers to the ability to amalgamate multi-modal data into unified high-level object descriptions that create knowledge for tasks to draw on.
-The ability to interpret also engages knowledge sources to build increasingly complex interpretations of the environment and human interaction, in particular building frameworks of relationships between the environment and objects and between objects.
+The interpretation of sense data is key to the ability to identify, recognise, classify and parameterize elements in the environment.
+It particularly refers to the ability to amalgamate multi-modal data into unified high-level element descriptions that create knowledge for tasks to draw on.
+The ability to interpret also engages knowledge sources to build increasingly complex interpretations of the environment and human interaction, in particular building frameworks of relationships between the environment and elements and between elements..